 About our project

-In 2021, the solar schools project started with schools in Kazakhstan and Uzbekistan.
-The project has since then focused on the countries of Central Asia and the Caucasus and many more schools from the region have joined the project.
+In 2021, the solar school project started with schools in Kazakhstan and Uzbekistan.
+Since then, the project has focused on countries in Central Asia and the Caucasus, with many more schools from the region joining in.

-All participating schools receive a solar system installed by a local installer, teaching material on solar energy for school lessons and access to interactive seminars – everything entirely free of charge.
-The physics and German teachers of our Solar Schools are trained by solar energy experts in order to best integrate the installed solar system into the school lessons and to educate the pupils on all important issues of solar energy use.
-University students get the opportunity to participate in seminars with experts of the renewable energy sector, educating themselves on all aspects of the global energy transition.
+All participating schools receive a solar system (installed by a local installer ), teaching materials on the topic of “Sustainable energy production through solar energy” for school lessons and access to interactive seminars – all for free.
+The physics and German teachers of our solar schools are trained by solar energy experts to integrate the installed solar systems and the provided teaching material into the school curriculum in the most effective way in order to educate the students about all important aspects of solar energy utilisation.
+University students have the opportunity to take part in seminars with experts in the field of renewable energies and learn about all aspects of the global energy transition.

-Funded by the Federal Foreign Office, the Solar Schools project is a permanent cooperation between the non-profit organization ideas into energy and the initiative “Schools: Partners for the Future” (PASCH) of the Goethe-Institut and the Central Agency for Schools Abroad (ZfA).
-The project is also supported by the companies eclareon and Solar23 from Germany as well as by the two solar energy associations Bundesverband Solarwirtschaft from Germany and the Georgian office of the European Renewable Energy Association EUROSOLAR.
+The Solar Schools project, which is funded by the Federal Foreign Office, is a long-term cooperation between the non-profit organisation ideas into energy and the initiative “Schools: Partners for the Future” (PASCH) of the Goethe-Institut and the Central Agency for Schools Abroad (ZfA).
+The project is also supported by the companies eclareon and Solar23 from Germany as well as the two solar energy associations Bundesverband Solarwirtschaft from Germany and the Georgian office of the European Renewable Energy Association EUROSOLAR.